WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-21-creating-a-microservice-with-net-core-3-1.md

 date: 2020-07-21
 author: Wolfgang Ofner
 categories: [ASP.NET]
-tags: [NET Core 3.1, 'C#', CQRS, MediatR, Microservice, Swagger, xUnit]
+tags: [.NET Core 3.1, 'C#', CQRS, MediatR, Microservice, Swagger, xUnit]
 description: Using a microservice architecture is a topic that is present at every conference for quite some time already but it is still unfamiliar to many.
 ---
 Using a microservice architecture is a topic that is present at every conference for quite some time already.
 In my work as a consultant, I often have to train development teams about the basics of microservices, why to use them, do's and don'ts, and best practices.
 Therefore, I want to start a new series where I will create a microservice and the following parts deploy it to Kubernetes using AKS, implementing CI/CD pipelines using Azure DevOps, using Helm charts and automated unit tests including code coverage.